 After taking into consideration the assessments carried out by the Company, it was concluded that the GasanMamo can make use of the PAA to calculate the liability for remaining coverage (LRC) since there is no material difference in the measurement of the liability for remaining coverage between PAA and the general model.
 The liability for incurred claims (LIC) should be measured using the fulfilment cash flow (FCF) requirements of the GMM.

-1. Basis of preparation and material accounting policy information - continued
+- 1. Basis of preparation and material accounting policy information continued - 1.4 Insurance and reinsurance contracts continued